 Sunscreen and FDA!
 We have heard for many years that the chemicals in sunscreens are dangerous.
 Some more than others.
-Is it time for the FDA to get busy and help us protect ourselves?
+What are the issues?
+And are these issues being addressed?

 Why The FDA?

 Sunscreens advertise that the product is used to help prevent sunburn.
-Protect from you from the sun.
+Protect you from the sun.
 And prevent aging.
 As well as help prevent cancer.

-This process appears to have taken several years to complete.
-When they submitted their proposed changes late February 2019 several years had already passed as they gathered their information.
+This process appears to have taken several years for change to happen.
+When they (The FDA) submitted their proposed changes in late February 2019, several years had already passed while they gathered their information.

-Then there was a couple or 3 months for any protests to be submitted.
-As of today there has not been a final ruling.
-This is partly to allow the sunscreen manufactures to make and test changes to their products.
+Then there were a couple or 3 months for any protests to be submitted.
+As of today, there has not been a final ruling.
+This is partly to allow the sunscreen manufacturers to make and test changes to their products.

 As I am not a member of the FDA, I do not have access to the schedule and progress on this ruling.
 However, it is only reasonable to assume that there was an expected time period for this to be done.

-Then we have the COVID Pandemic.
+Then We Have The COVID Pandemic.

 Also, it would be safe to assume that the factors controlling this project would be sidetracked.
-We have all learned through our life times that the government bodies move slowly.
-Even in non pandemic times.
+We have all learned through our lifetimes that government bodies move slowly.
+Even in non-pandemic times.
 The sunscreens and FDA regulations need updating.

 We do have to take some personal responsibility here.
 There really isn’t a “big brother” anyway to look out for us.

 In the battle to protect our families from skin cancer, we will need to consider changing our approach.
-You as a sunscreen user will have to lookout for yourself and your family.
+You as a sunscreen user will have to look out for yourself and your family.

 What Can You Do

 The product sold as sunscreen might be OK to start with but breaks down over time.
 The main issues come as the bottle or container is stored.
-With this in mind, lets look at the FDA guidelines for using and storing sunscreen.
+With this in mind, let’s look at the FDA guidelines for using and storing sunscreen.

-Products that pass the FDA screening should have a safe life time of 3 years.
-Remember that if you bought your sunscreen July of 2020, the expiration date could be 2017 or it could be 2024.
+Products that pass the FDA screening should have a safe life of 3 years.
+Remember that if you bought your sunscreen in July of 2021, the expiration date could be 2018 or it could be 2024.

 We live in a small town in the hill country of central Texas.
 Our shopping opportunities are limited.
 I was more concerned with just being able to get sunscreen.
 Do you always look at the exportation date?
 No, I haven’t.
-From now on I will!.
+From now on I will!
 Sunscreen and FDA have not been on my awareness screen.
 This will change.

 Another Thing To Consider